Define HIPAA

 Technical

-Practical – Who cares
+Practical – Who cares?

-Really, what can happen.
-There are fines imposed for data that is stolen.
-The technical term is “unauthorized access” to the PHI data.
-One facility in Florida was fined $50,000 for a laptop that was left in an employees trunk and it was stolen.
-The data was then accessible.
-There were only about 500 patients information.
-Imagine, the cot if it is a large database that is accessed.
+One facility in Florida was fined $50,000 for a laptop that was left in an employee’s trunk and was stolen.
+The data was accessible – about 500 patients had their information stolen.
+Imagine the cost of a larger database being accessed illegally.

 Educate yourself

 If you are a larger company with a budget, then you can hire a security compliance company like 3 pillars out of WI.
-Keep in mind that most the security consulting companies are just that – consulting.
+Keep in mind that most security consulting companies are just that – consulting.
 They don’t actually do the security, but they do check to make sure that you have the correct safeguards in place.
 They can do an audit to find out where you are falling short.